 A recent study published by Joseph G. Allen in The Harvard Business Review actually found that “breathing better air led to significantly better decision-making performance”.
 He estimated the cost of doubling ventilation rates would be less than £32 per person per year, while the productivity benefits from doubling ventilation rates are likely to be in excess of £5,263 per person per year”.
 The latter figure doesn’t even take into account the associated health benefits including reductions in absenteeism.

 As with most health and wellbeing issues – prevention is better than a cure.
 Employers navigating the pandemic cannot afford to ignore the wider impacts their buildings and premises may be having on workers health and productivity.
 As people return slowly to their usual places of work it should be more evident than ever where you have problems that need addressing.

-Join us in Part Three to find out what you can do to prevent SBS, improve indoor air quality and find how Total Environment Cleaning can play a role in creating a consistently well workplace that positive impacts your employees health, wellbeing and productivity.
+Talk to us to find out what you can do to prevent SBS, improve indoor air quality and find how Total Environment Cleaning can play a role in creating a consistently well workplace that positive impacts your employees health, wellbeing and productivity.